helpermethod/spring-boot-style-guide/README.md

 ## Serialization

-* Do not map your JSON objects to Java Beans.
+* Do not map your JSON objects to JavaBean-like classess.

+> Why?

 ```java
 // bad